Nervosys/Botnix/botnix/doc/manual/administration/service-mgmt.chapter.md

 ## systemd in Botnix {#sect-nixos-systemd-nixos}

-Packages in Nixpkgs sometimes provide systemd units with them, usually in e.g `#pkg-out#/lib/systemd/`.
+Packages in Botpkgs sometimes provide systemd units with them, usually in e.g `#pkg-out#/lib/systemd/`.
 Putting such a package in `environment.systemPackages` doesn't make the service available to users or the system.